tensorflow/models/README.md

 $env:PYTHONPATH += ":\path\to\models"
 ```

-If you are using a Colab notebook, please set the Python path with os.environ.
+If you are using a Colab notebook, please set the Python path with `os.environ`.

 ```python
 import os